The Cultural Hub at Tom Davies Square — SudburyCIA

 This is not a new building.
 It is a major gut-renovation of two buildings the city already owns.
 The pitch is that reusing existing assets is smarter than building from scratch.
 But at $65 million to build — and additional costs every year to operate — residents deserve to understand exactly what they are paying for, and for how long.

 This project has a history.
 Before Tom Davies Square was chosen, council had already approved a $98.5 million new-build called Junction East on the Sudbury Theatre Centre parking lot.
-That was cancelled in 2022 due to rising costs.
+That project was cancelled following a change in city council in 2022.
 The Cultural Hub is the scaled-back replacement — presented as the fiscally responsible option.
-The numbers tell a more complicated story.

 Section 02 — What will be inside

-Mostly a library and an art gallery — with 2,000 sq ft for a multicultural association
+Mostly a library and an art gallery — with space for a multicultural association

 New Central Library